 When it comes to entering the world of e-commerce, many budding entrepreneurs assume that they need to come up with an idea, create a business plan, and set up their site.
 But this isn’t necessarily the case.

 Buying an existing e-commerce business can be a great alternative.
 After all, when you buy an existing e-commerce business, you’re cutting out the lengthy set up process and the initial risks, meaning you can get to where you want to be faster.
 An existing e-commerce business will also have already proven itself as profitable.

-But, if you’re considering investing in an ecommerce business for sale, it’s important not to rush into anything.
-You need to carefully consider a number of factors before buying a company.
+But, if you’re considering investing in an e-commerce business for sale, it’s important not to rush into anything.
+You need to carefully consider several factors before buying a company.

 Any online business depends upon traffic to thrive, expand, and succeed.
 After all, if no one visits your site, how do expect to convert them into customers?

 Before investing in an e-commerce business, the first thing you should do is look at how much traffic it generates, focussing on trends and sources.

 First up, trends.
 Using Google Analytics, you can identify any trends present within the traffic sources, on a weekly, monthly, and annual basis.
 You should also consider whether the traffic is going up or down, or remaining consistent and, if there are any spikes, what has caused them?

 Once you’ve got an idea of the site’s traffic trends, it’s time to look at the sources of the traffic, focussing on the top sources.